AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md

 ## Import the spreadsheet data into Workfront

-After you populate the Excel template with your data, you can upload it's data into Workfront.
+After you populate the Excel template with your data, you can upload its data into Workfront.

 The Kick-Start import supports the following file types: